-Adjust the report criteria options to find the patients and families you wish to contact.
+Adjust the report criteria to create a list of patients and families you wish to contact.

-By default, the Broadcast Messaging report will include all patients who have been seen in the past three years, are not marked as deceased, and who are under 21 years old.
+By default, the Broadcast Messaging report includes all patients who have been seen in the past three years, are not marked as deceased, and who are under 21 years old.

 Run the Report and Review the Patient List

-Once you’ve adjusted the criteria to meet your needs, run the report, and check that the resulting list includes the patients or number of patients you expect.
+Once you have adjusted the criteria to meet your needs, run the report, and check that the resulting list includes the patients or number of patients you expect.

 Export Your Results